jrudoler/jrudoler.github.io/books.md

 A non-exhaustive list of things I've been reading (since ~2020)...

 ## Fiction
+- How High We Go in the Dark (Sequoia Nagamatsu)
 - Welcome to the Monkey House (Kurt Vonnegut)
 - American Pastoral (Philip Roth)
 - The Candy House (Jennifer Egan)